lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 It seems like the probability asymptotes to 0.5 as the plane size increases...

 Our data is looking abit scarce, let's try doing the same experiement for another few hundred years and and a larger assortment of plane sizes...

+- The larger assortment of plane sizes will make the pattern more obious to see
+- The larger number of years will reduce the standard deviation for each point by a factor of the square root of the ratio increase

 ```python
 resulting_prob = {}